facelessuser/soupsieve/docs/src/markdown/selectors.md

     for extended filtering.
 This enables implicit wildcard matching between subtags.
 For instance, `:lang(de-DE)` will match all of `de-DE`, `de-DE-1996`, `de-Latn-DE`, `de-Latf-DE`, and `de-Latn-DE-1996`.
 Implicit wildcard matching will not take place at the beginning on the primary language tag, `*` must be used to force wildcard matching at the beginning of the language.
-If desired explicit wildcards between subtags can be used, but since implicit wildcard matching already takes place between subtags, it is not needed: `de-*-DE` would be the as just using `de-DE`.
+If desired an explicit wildcard between subtags can be used, but since implicit wildcard matching already takes place between subtags, it is not needed: `de-*-DE` would be the as just using `de-DE`.

     ```css tab="Syntax"